Skip to main content

 The system draws on 23 million medical records spanning more than 20 years

-Twenty Years of Data Meets Modern AI
+Twenty Years of Medical Data Powers Modern AI

-Taiwan's advantage is not the technology.
-It is the data.
+Taiwan's competitive advantage isn't the technology, it's the data.
 The NHIA has accumulated over 23 million individual medical records across more than two decades through its universal healthcare system.
 Every doctor visit, prescription, lab result, and hospital stay feeds into a single, standardised database.

 No other country in Asia-Pacific has anything comparable in terms of coverage and consistency.

-Google Health brought its medical large language model and Gemini integration to the table.
-The result is a system that can analyse a patient's complete medical history and generate personalised risk assessments grounded in clinical guidelines, not generic chatbot advice, but contextual recommendations that account for an individual's specific health trajectory.
+Google Health brought its medical large language model and Gemini integration to create a system that analyses complete medical histories and generates personalised risk assessments grounded in clinical guidelines, not generic chatbot advice.

 "Finding health risks earlier can make all the difference.
 That is the goal of this collaboration." - Amy McDonough, Managing Director of Strategic Health Solutions, Google Health